STOP Violence Against Women

 There are five committee members and two alternate members.
 The terms are for three years.
 Requirements are:

-- Appointment by the Tribal Council.
+- Appointments by the Tribal Council.
 A letter of interest must be sent to the Tribal Council.

 - Must attend quarterly committee meetings.